Student Life

 Community Engagement Partners

 Use the resources below to find community partners that seek volunteers as individuals or groups!
-Additionally, reach out to our Community Based Learning council to find out more ways to get involved designing Thaden curriculum, attending seminars, and getting active in our community.
+Additionally, reach out to our Community-Based Learning council to find out more ways to get involved designing Thaden curriculum, attending seminars, and getting active in our community.
 Contact Mr. Slaton for information regarding the CBL Council.

 Community service holds immense significance in your personal growth and the betterment of society.
 Engaging in acts of service allows you to make a positive impact, develop empathy, and cultivate essential skills for your future.
 By dedicating your time and effort to helping others, you gain a deeper understanding of the challenges people face, fostering compassion and a sense of responsibility.
 Community service provides an opportunity to develop crucial skills such as leadership, teamwork, communication, and problem-solving.
 These skills will prove invaluable as you navigate through college, careers, and beyond.
 Your actions have the power to create lasting change and inspire others to follow suit.